 He added, “My passion for it started around 5th grade, but I didn't realize that I was gonna be an artist until middle school.
 It's one of those things where if you give your attention to something long enough, it starts to manifest itself and eventually you stop chasing it and start creating it.”

 And create is exactly what Terrance does.
-Not only are you mesmerized by the colors and shape of his works, but you can feel them.
+Not only are you mesmerized by the colors and shapes in his works, but you can feel them.
 You can feel the New Orleans in and around his paintings.
 He said, “In terms of New Orleans and her relationship to my work, imagine yourself when you were a kid with a toy box full of all these wonderful toys and you would pick one up and play with it for hours.
 When I look at New Orleans, I see that toy box and it's so colorful and dynamic that I want to paint how it looks to me.”

 He continued, “The process of creating a painting is so rewarding and satisfying.
 And it’s not just the painting that's the process.
 Even when I'm not painting, I'm in the creative process with the environment and people I'm associating with.
 It's almost like I'm gathering bits and pieces of what's soon to be a new piece, so that whole process is very enjoyable for me.
 I always look forward to collecting images and characters.”